 ***UPDATE: Thank you for your support of the Santa Cruz County Farm Bureau’s National Agriculture Day Spring Luncheon.
-In light of recent advisories issued by various officials we have decided to postpone the National Agriculture Day Spring Luncheon, currently scheduled for next week, to Wednesday, May 27th, 11:30am-1:30pm in the Heritage Hall at the Santa Cruz County Fairgrounds.
+In light of recent advisories issued by various officials we have decided to postpone the National Agriculture Day Spring Luncheon to Tuesday, July 21st, 11:30am-1:30pm in the Heritage Hall at the Santa Cruz County Fairgrounds.
 We appreciate your understanding of this change in plans.
 If you have any questions regarding this change, please do not hesitate to reach out directly to the office 831-724-1356 or firstname.lastname@example.org or our executive director, Jess Brown’s cell 831-818-1193***

 One of the highlights of the National Agriculture Day Luncheon will be the presentation of the Al Smith Friend of Agriculture Award.
 Al Smith was the founder of Orchard Supply Hardware and donated 3,000 acres (Swanton Pacific Ranch) in the north coast to Cal Poly.
 The ranch has row crops, timber and even a one-third-scale railroad, which was Al’s hobby.
 The award is presented annually to an individual, business or organization not involved in production agriculture but one who has done much for the industry.
 This year’s award will be presented by last year’s honoree, Tony Scurich.